Thank you for your interest.

 Does your cat need happy pills?

 If your cat is scared, ask your veterinarian about a pre-visit dose of Gabapentin.
 Regarding pet fear and anxiety as “normal” is the old way of thinking.
-Calming medications are often safer for a pet than the wear and tear of anxiety.
-Those emotions increase heart rate and blood pressure.
-Happy is better.
+Calming medications are often safer for a pet than the wear and tear of anxiety which increases heart rate and blood pressure.
+Calm is better for everyone.

 For grooming clients only.
 Cat sitting service.